LoMa: Local Feature Matching Revisited: Experiments

 \subsubsection{Map-free.}

 The map-free relocalization benchmark~\cite{arnold2022map} tests the ability to localize the camera in metric space given a single reference image and no map.
 To obtain monocular metric depth, we use DA3~\cite{depthanything3}.
 Following the benchmark, we use the Virtual Correspondence Reprojection Error (VCRE<90px) and report the results for the validation set in \cref{tab:visloc}. \ours-G~achieves a $\approx$20-point increase in precision against other sparse matchers.
+We provide additional comparisons in the Supplementary.